Board of Directors

 President and Chief Executive Officer

-Douglas Fambrough co-founded Dicerna in 2007 and has served as the Company’s president and chief executive officer since 2010.
-His background as both a genomic scientist and venture capitalist have been instrumental in the evolution of the Company, from the development of its unique GalXC™ platform to its transformation into a successful, publicly traded company.
+Douglas Fambrough co-founded Dicerna and has served as the Company’s President and Chief Executive Officer since 2010.
+His background as both a genomic scientist and venture capitalist have been instrumental in Dicerna’s evolution from the early development of its unique GalXC™ platform, to its transformation to a publicly traded biopharmaceutical company.

 Prior to Dicerna, Dr. Fambrough specialized in financing innovative life science technology companies as a General Partner with Oxford Bioscience Partners, a Boston-based venture capital firm.

-In 2003, Dr. Fambrough and two other investors created Sirna Therapeutics, a first-generation RNA interference (RNAi) pioneer; he served on Sirna’s board of directors until Merck acquired the company in 2006.
-On Oxford’s behalf, Dr. Fambrough invested in several ventures, including: Solexa, developer of the dominant ultra-high-throughput DNA sequencing platform, which Illumina acquired, and Xencor, a leader in engineering antibodies to improve their therapeutic properties (Nasdaq: XNCR).
+In 2003, Dr. Fambrough and two other investors founded Sirna Therapeutics, a first-generation RNA interference (RNAi) pioneer; he served on Sirna’s board of directors until Merck acquired the company in 2006.
+On Oxford’s behalf, Dr. Fambrough invested in several ventures, including: Solexa, developer of the dominant ultra-high-throughput DNA sequencing platform, which Illumina acquired; and Xencor, a leader in engineering antibodies to improve their therapeutic properties (Nasdaq: XNCR).